 It didn’t work out that way.
 The doughboys made it to the fight, but belatedly.
 Even with 116,000 dead, their contribution to the final outcome fell short of being decisive.
 When the Germans eventually quit, they appealed for a Wilsonian “peace without victory.”
 The Allies had other ideas.
 Their conception of peace was to render Germany too weak to pose any further danger.
 Meanwhile, Great Britain and France wasted little time claiming the spoils, most notably by carving up the Ottoman Empire and thereby laying the groundwork for what would eventually become the War for the Greater Middle East.

 When Wilson’s grandiose expectations of a world transformed came to naught, Americans concluded — not without cause — that throwing in with the Allies had been a huge mistake.
-What observers today mischaracterize as “isolationism” was a conviction, firmly held by many Americans during the 1920s and 1930s, that the United States should never again repeat that mistake.
+What observers today mischaracterise as “isolationism” was a conviction, firmly held by many Americans during the 1920s and 1930s, that the United States should never again repeat that mistake.

 According to myth, that conviction itself produced an even more terrible conflagration, the European conflict of 1939–45, which occurred (at least in part) because Americans had second thoughts about their participation in the war of 1914–18 and thereby shirked their duty to intervene.
 Yet this is the equivalent of blaming a drunken brawl between rival street gangs on members of Alcoholics Anonymous meeting in a nearby church basement.

 Although the second European war of the twentieth century differed from its predecessor in many ways, it remained at root a contest to decide the balance of power.
 Once again, Germany, now governed by nihilistic criminals, was making a bid for primacy.
 This time around, the Allies had a weaker hand, and during the war’s opening stages they played it poorly.
 Fortunately, Adolf Hitler came to their rescue by committing two unforced errors.
 Even though Joseph Stalin was earnestly seeking to avoid a military confrontation with Germany, Hitler removed that option by invading the Soviet Union in June 1941.
-Franklin Roosevelt had by then come to view the elimination of the Nazi menace as a necessity, but only when Hitler obligingly declared war on the United States, days after Pearl Harbor, did the American public rally behind that proposition.
+Franklin Roosevelt had by then come to view the elimination of the Nazi menace as a necessity, but only when Hitler obligingly declared war on the United States, days after Pearl Harbour, did the American public rally behind that proposition.

 In terms of the war’s actual conduct, only the United States was in a position to exercise any meaningful choice, whereas Great Britain and the Soviet Union responded to the dictates of circumstance.
 Exercising that choice, the Americans left the Red Army to bear the burden of fighting.
 In a decision that qualifies as shrewd or perfidious depending on your point of view, the United States waited until the German army was already on the ropes in the east before opening up a real second front.

 The upshot was that the Americans (with Anglo-Canadian and French assistance) liberated the western half of Europe while conceding the eastern half to Soviet control.
 In effect, the prerogative of determining Europe’s fate thereby passed into non-European hands.
-Although out of courtesy U.S. officials continued to indulge the pretense that London and Paris remained centers of global power, this was no longer actually the case.
+Although out of courtesy U.S. officials continued to indulge the pretence that London and Paris remained centres of global power, this was no longer actually the case.
 By 1945 the decisions that mattered were made in Washington and Moscow.

 So rather than ending with Germany’s second defeat, the War for the West simply entered a new phase.
 Within months, the Grand Alliance collapsed and the prospect of renewed hostilities loomed, with the United States and the Soviet Union each determined to exclude the other from Europe.
 During the decades-long armed standoff that ensued, both sides engaged in bluff and bluster, accumulated vast arsenals that included tens of thousands of nuclear weapons, and mounted impressive displays of military might, all for the professed purpose of preventing a “cold” war from turning “hot.”

 Germany remained a source of potential instability, because that divided country represented such a coveted (or feared) prize.
-Only after 1961 did a semblance of stability emerge, as the erection of the Berlin Wall reduced the urgency of the crisis by emphasizing that it was not going to end anytime soon.
+Only after 1961 did a semblance of stability emerge, as the erection of the Berlin Wall reduced the urgency of the crisis by emphasising that it was not going to end anytime soon.
 All parties concerned concluded that a Germany split in two was something they could live with.